WHAT TO EXPECT FROM OUR LAW FIRM

 - KNOWLEDGE OF THE LAW AND SOUND LEGAL ADVICE

 Most people would not want their general practitioner performing brain surgery on them.
 While their family doctor may be a fine doctor, he doesn’t specialize in brain surgery.
 The same is true for lawyers.
 We are not general practitioners; we only practice Family Law.
-Each of the lawyers at Ward Family Law Group has dedicated her entire legal career to the practice of family law and keeps abreast of recent developments not only in the law but follows the trends in how courts apply the law in different family settings.
 Our firm is well equipped to handle your domestic dispute.
-Linda Ward and Laura Manfreda are all certified by the North Carolina State Bar as Specialists in Family Law.
+Linda Ward and Laura Manfreda are certified by the North Carolina State Bar as Specialists in Family Law.
 In addition to limiting her practice to family law for almost a decade, Sasha Bocock also brings a wealth of experience to the practice of family law in high-conflict custody cases, as she was a Child Protective Services Investigator prior to becoming an attorney.
 In fact, it was Sasha’s work with families in the court system that inspired her to pursue a career in law.
-You can learn more about each of our attorneys by visiting www.wardfamilylawgroup.com.
+Prior to joining the firm, Phillip Cowan spent the past ten years as a former prosecutor with the Wake County District Attorney’s Office.
+During his time as a prosecutor, Phillip handled hundreds of cases ranging from domestic violence to white collar crimes involving complex financial issues.

 - AN HONEST ASSESSMENT OF YOUR SITUATION